hjfitz/Placement-Logs/README.md

 ## Projects
 During the placement, I took on a number of projects.
 Either shared with the developers, or my own personal projects.
 The shared projects are referred to 'the current sprint'

+## Competences
+ICTTech competences have not been thoroughly expanded on as I do not wish to apply for ICTTech.

 ## Contents

 ### [2017](2017)